-BILL AUTHOR Status SUMMARY TASK FORCE POSITION AB 1893 Stone/Eggman Amended May 1, 2014 Assembly Appropriations Committee Existing Law: Existing law, the Medical Waste Management Act, administered by the State Department of Public Health, regulates the management and handling of medical waste, as defined.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1893 Stone/Eggman Amended May23, 2014 Assembly Existing Law: Existing law, the Medical Waste Management Act, administered by the State Department of Public Health, regulates the management and handling of medical waste, as defined.
 Existing law specifically excludes home-generated sharps waste, as defined, from the definition of medical waste.
 Existing law requires all sharps waste to be placed into a sharps container, taped closed, and labeled with the words "sharps waste" or with the international biohazard symbol and the word "BIOHAZARD."
 Existing law prohibits a person from knowingly placing home-generated sharps waste in certain types of containers and requires that home-generated sharps waste be transported only in sharps containers, as defined, or other containers approved by the State Department of Public Health or the local enforcement agency.
 Existing law, the Sherman Food, Drug, and Cosmetic Law, requires the State Department of Public Health to regulate the manufacturing, sale, labeling, and advertising activities related to food, drugs, devices, and cosmetics in conformity with the federal Food, Drug, and Cosmetic Act.
-A violation of the Sherman Food, Drug, and Cosmetic Law is a misdemeanor. sent April 21, 2014, for this bill as amended Proposed Law: This bill would require all sharps sold to the general public in California to be sold with a sharps waste container that meets applicable state and federal standards for collection and disposal of medical sharps waste.
+A violation of the Sherman Food, Drug, and Cosmetic Law is a misdemeanor.
+Support letter sent April 21, 2014, for this bill as amended March 28, 2014.
+Proposed Law: This bill would require all sharps sold to the general public in California, in quantities of 50 or more to include a sharps waste container that meets applicable state and federal standards for collection and disposal of medical sharps waste.
 The bill would require the container to be labeled with the words "sharps waste" or with the international biohazard symbol and the word "BIOHAZARD" and would also require specified information to be included on a label affixed to the container or on a separate insert included in the sharps packaging.
 The bill would not preempt a local ordinance that establishes a mandatory system for the collection of home-generated sharps waste for disposal.
 Because a violation of these provisions would be a crime, this bill would impose a state-mandated local program.
-AB 1935 Campos Amended May 6, 2014 Assembly Appropriations Existing Law: Existing law requires the Public Utilities Commission (PUC), on a biennial basis and in consultation with the Independent System Operator and the State Energy Resources Conservation and Development Commission, to study and submit a report to the Legislature and the Governor on the impacts of distributed energy generation on the state's distribution and transmission grid. sent March 14, Proposed Law: This bill would instead requires the PUC, on a biennial basis, to study and submit a report to the Legislature and the Governor on the impacts of distributed generation, including clean distributed energy resources, as defined, on the state's distribution and transmission grid.
+AB 1935 Campos Amended May 6, 2014 Senate Existing Law: Existing law requires the Public Utilities Commission (PUC), on a biennial basis and in consultation with the Independent System Operator and the State Energy Resources Conservation and Development Commission, to study and submit a report to the Legislature and the Governor on the impacts of distributed energy generation on the state's distribution and transmission grid.
+March 14, 2014 as introduced Proposed Law: This bill would instead requires the PUC, on a biennial basis, to study and submit a report to the Legislature and the Governor on the impacts of distributed generation, including clean distributed energy resources, as defined, on the state's distribution and transmission grid.